 We hosted a masterclass in April 2016; read the presentation slides and report.

-The ED Collaborative won the HSJ Patient Safety Award ‘Best Patient Safety Initiative in A&E’.
+The ED Collaborative won the HSJ Patient Safety Award ‘Best Patient Safety Initiative in A&E’ in 2017.
 The judges felt the checklist had already achieved a significant impact on patient safety and, having already spread across multiple organisations, could see the potential for wider adoption across the country.